toozuuu/protfolio-template-v1/README.md

 toggle(id: string) { this.isExpanded(id) ? this.expanded.delete(id) : this.expanded.add(id); }
 ```

-In the template, wrap the list in a constrained container with a gradient fade and toggle `max-height`.
+Wrap the list in a constrained container with a gradient fade and toggle `max-height`.

 ### Terminal-Style About (CLI typing)